damianruelmusic/damianruel-site/content/pages/index.md

     variant: variant-a
     title: ''
     text: >
-      my goal is to share my thoughts and art and voice with the world.
-Thank you for reading even this much into it, you can continue to scroll down to see more details and credentials about my creations.
+      my goal is to share my thoughts and art and voice with the world. tysmsm for reading even this much into it, you can continue to scroll down to see more details and credentials about my creations !!!!!!!!
     elementId: ''
     styles:
       self: